qtshaimanga/docker-architecture/README.md

 ```
 You'll end up with a folder where each subfolders represent a Docker stack : lamp, men...

-As of 31-05-2017, here is the list of all available container :
+As of 02-06-2017, here is the list of all available container :
 - i2r-dev-apache
 - i2r-dev-mariadb
 - i2r-dev-pma (PhpMyAdmin)
 - i2r-dev-node
+- i2r-dev-nginx-proxy
-- i2r-dev-mongodb
+- i2r-dev-mongo
+- i2r-dev-mongo-webadmin (Webtool for MongoDB)

 ### Set environment variables
 Some applications might have environment variables that needs to be edited before running the container.
 These variables are located in